Unifying lower bounds for algebraic machines, semantically: Contents of the paper

-All the while only the entropy w.r.t. a given cover will be essential in this work, the overall techniques related to entropy provide a much clearer picture of the techniques.
-In particular, the definition of \emph{entropic co-trees} (\autoref{def:co-tree}) are quite natural from this point of view and clarifies the methods employed by e.g. Ben-Or and Mulmuley.
+All the while only the entropy w.r.t. a given cover will be essential in this work, the overall techniques related to topological entropy provide a much clearer picture of the techniques.
+We first use the following lemma bounding the $k$-cell decomposition of a given graphing.